aqtagon/Horiseon-Homework-1/README.md

 - Replaced benefits with "aside" and each benefit had its own class
 - Replaced div class=footer to just "footer"
 - See refactored website here: [Link](https://aqtagon.github.io/Horiseon-Homework-1/)

+Note: Received assistance with code from Tutor Jude Clark